Coordinated Universal Time

-Coordinated Universal Time or UTC (Note: UTC does not correspond to the English word order CUT (Coordinated Universal Time) or the French word order TUC (Temps Universel Coordonne).
-Instead, UTC was adopted as a compromise, serving as a standardized and linguistically neutral abbreviation for international use.) is the primary time standard globally used to regulate clocks and time.
+Coordinated Universal Time (UTC) (Note: UTC does not correspond to the word order of English Coordinated Universal Time or of the French temps universel coordonné.
+Instead, UTC was adopted as a compromise, matching the pattern of UT0, UT1, UT2 and serving as a standardised and linguistically neutral abbreviation for international use.) is the primary time standard globally used to regulate clocks and time.
 It establishes a reference for the current time, forming the basis for civil time and time zones.
 UTC facilitates international communication, navigation, scientific research, and commerce.

 UTC has been widely embraced by most countries and is the effective successor to Greenwich Mean Time (GMT) in everyday usage and common applications.
-(Note: The Greenwich Time Signal or "the pips" are no longer broadcast from Greenwich, but from the National Physical Laboratory in Teddington, Surrey, which uses Coordinated Universal Time (UTC) – the successor of GMT – for its reading.)
-In specialised domains such as scientific research, navigation, and timekeeping, other standards such as UT1 and International Atomic Time (TAI) are also used alongside UTC.
+(Note: The Greenwich Time Signal, or "the pips", is no longer broadcast from Greenwich but from the National Physical Laboratory in Teddington, Surrey, and uses UTC rather than GMT.)
+In specialised domains such as scientific research, navigation, and timekeeping, other standards, such as UT1 and International Atomic Time (TAI), are also used alongside UTC.

 UTC is based on TAI (International Atomic Time, abbreviated from its French name, temps atomique international), which is a weighted average of hundreds of atomic clocks worldwide.
 UTC is within about one second of mean solar time at 0° longitude, the currently used prime meridian, and is not adjusted for daylight saving time.

 The coordination of time and frequency transmissions around the world began on 1 January 1960.
 UTC was first officially adopted as a standard in 1963 and "UTC" became the official abbreviation of Coordinated Universal Time in 1967.
 The current version of UTC is defined by the International Telecommunication Union.

 Since adoption, UTC has been adjusted several times, notably adding leap seconds starting in 1972.
 Recent years have seen significant developments in the realm of UTC, particularly in discussions about eliminating leap seconds from the timekeeping system because leap seconds occasionally disrupt timekeeping systems worldwide.
-The General Conference on Weights and Measures adopted a resolution to alter UTC with a new system that would eliminate leap seconds by 2035.
+In 2022 the General Conference on Weights and Measures adopted a resolution to alter UTC with a new system that would eliminate leap seconds by 2035.